FriendlyNeighborhoodShane/MinMicroG/install.md

 You can skip this if you have the ROM set up already, but it's highly recommended to start with a clean install.
  - Wipe or format data from your custom recovery.
  - Flash your clean ROM and any other system mods you may want.

+##### Chapter 2: microG
+You can install MinMicroG as a Magisk module or directly to the system.
+If you install as a module, it will not touch system at all, and you can easily remove it when something goes wrong.
+On the other hand, it will be tied to the Magisk installation and can be removed with it.
  - If you want MinMicroG to be installed as a Magisk module, flash Magisk and boot your phone once to allow Magisk to setup properly.

-##### Chapter 2: microG setup
  - Flash MinMicroG, preferably from recovery.
  - Open microG Settings > Self-Check.
 If "System grants signature spoofing permission" isn't ticked, click on it and grant the permission.
  - In microG settings, Go to "Google device registration", "Google Cloud Messaging" and enable both of them.